Universal Access & the Arts

 What does it mean for an arts organization to include people with disabilities in its programming?
 While arts organizations are increasing their accommodations, they still face obstacles to making improvements and have questions about the what, why, and how of getting things done.

-To support these efforts, the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County are partnering for a fourth year to offer arts and cultural organizations the opportunity to join the Arts Learning Community for Universal Access.
-The 2018-2019 peer cohort will run this summer through June of 2019 and up to 16 representatives of Raleigh and Wake County organizations will be selected to participate.
+To support these efforts, the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County have partnered for a fourth year to offer arts and cultural organizations the opportunity to join the Arts Learning Community for Universal Access.

 Universal Access & the Arts Day 2018